 Extortion may be considered a crime involving moral turpitude.12 Depending on the case, crimes of moral turpitude may be deportable.

 Therefore, non-citizens who are facing extortion charges in Nevada are encouraged to retain experienced legal counsel.
 A good attorney may be able to persuade the prosecutor to get the charges dismissed or reduced to a non-removable offense.
-Learn more about the criminal defense of immigrants in Nevada.

 6.2.
 Gang crimes